 This is a condition caused when blood flow remains constant, but oxygen decreases.
 This condition may cause poor judgment, loss of memory, and decreased control over motor function.

 These infections are due to the bacteria in the water taken in while the victim was drowning.
 These bacteria and organisms access the lungs and the brain, causing vomiting and seizures.
 Symptoms may not develop for up to three weeks, but once the infection reaches the brain, it can lead to permanent brain damage or even death.

 People who have survived a near-drowning experience should seek medical attention as soon as possible.
 Call first responders immediately, even if the victim begins breathing on their own.
 Although they may seem fine, there could be undetectable brain damage or infection that requires professional attention.

 Contact the Experienced California Traumatic Brain Injury Lawyers at the Law Offices of JG Winter

 Life can become hectic and overwhelming after experiencing something as traumatic as a near-drowning accident.
 At the Law Offices of JG Winter, we understand how challenging it can be to recover from a near-drowning accident.
 Although not every incident is the result of someone’s negligence, you might be eligible to receive compensation for your injuries, medical costs, or pain and suffering.
 In some circumstances, more than one individual or entity may be held liable.

-Our brain injury attorneys have the resources and expertise needed to identify the at-fault party and build a solid case for you.
+Our Sacramento brain injury attorney has the resources and expertise needed to identify the at-fault party and build a solid case for you.
 Whether you file a personal injury claim or a premises liability claim, we know how to navigate the legal system and represent our clients’ best interests.
 At the Law Offices of JG Winter, we believe that the individual or entity responsible should be held accountable for their actions and compensate you for your losses.
 To schedule a free consultation, you can contact us at (844) 734-2626 or fill out our online contact form.